 The idea that frontier cemeteries have wood tombstones with hilarious epitaphs began here, and it's become a popular notion.
 Every Wild West attraction with an empty a patch of land, some scrap lumber, and an employee who can rhyme now has its own boot hill graveyard.
-In fact, Boot Hill-inspired comedy cemeteries are now in places that have nothing to do with the West.
+In fact, Boot Hill-inspired comedy cemeteries are now in places that have nothing to do with the Wild West.
 Everyone wants to get in on the joke.

 A hundred-plus years of these imitations has raised expectations, and Boot Hill has been surpassed by its copycats.
-You may not be as entertained as you had hoped to be when you visit.
+You may not be as amused as you had hoped to be when you visit.
 No boots stick comically out of the ground, no buzzards circle in the air, no towering hill casts an ominous shadow over the town (you'd have to go to Virginia City, Montana's Boot Hill for that).
 Most of the graves are marked by small metal plaques, and many of these read, simply, "Unknown."

 There are only a few wooden headstones, and only a handful of these have clever sayings.
 "Here lies Lester Moore, Four slugs from a .44, No Les, No more" is the most quoteworthy.
 The Boot Hill gift shop sells miniatures of it as a ceramic bank.